learn-co-curriculum/phase-1-how-the-web-works/README.md

 - 500's - server error

-There are a number of other status codes - it's a good idea to familiarize yourself with them and you continue on your web development journey.
+There are a number of other status codes - it's a good idea to familiarize yourself with them as you continue on your web development journey.
 You can see a full [list of status codes on Wikipedia][codes].

 ## Conclusion